TOD-theses/paper-T-RACE/main.typ

 Ethereum is a blockchain that can be characterized as a "transactional singleton machine with shared-state" @wood_ethereum_2024[p.1].
 By using a consensus protocol, a decentralized set of nodes agrees on a globally shared state.
 This state contains two types of accounts: #emph[externally owned accounts] (EOA) and #emph[contract accounts] (also referred to as smart contracts).
 The shared state is modified by executing #emph[transactions] @tikhomirov_ethereum_2018.

 == World State
 Similar to @wood_ethereum_2024[p.3], we will refer to the shared state as #emph[world state].
 The world state maps each 20-byte address to an account state, containing a #emph[nonce], #emph[balance], #emph[storage] and #emph[code]#footnote[Technically, the account state only contains hashes that identify the storage and code, not the actual storage and code.
 This distinction is not relevant in this paper, therefore we simply refer to them as storage and code.].
-They store following data @wood_ethereum_2024[p.4]:
+They store the following data @wood_ethereum_2024[p.4]:

 - #emph[nonce]: For EOAs, this is the number of transactions submitted by this account.
 For contract accounts, this is the number of